devJames1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# Exploring shell permissions, this readme will be updated
+# Shell scripts for permissions, adding users and more